CICPSU/bimplanning/survey_questions.md

 - Country (optional)
 - Email (optional)

+> may want to shift to the end of the questionaire

 2. Please enter your professional discipline:
 - Owner
 - Designer
 - Contractor
 - Specialty Contractor
 - Consultant
+- academic (student, faculty, researcher)
 - Other (specify)

 >
->do we want to include academic (student / professor / ?)
+> added academic (student, faculty, researcher)
 >
+> is this consistent with previous survey?
+>

 ## Model Use
-3. What percentage of your portfolio uses BIM?
+3. What percentage of your organization's project portfolio (by volume) uses BIM?
 Please enter a percentage value between 0 and 100.
 >
 > use a number entry box with 0 to 100 limitation.
 May also want to allow for a Not Applicable for people who do not use BIM.
 >